-6.2 All Texas resident applicants to medical schools within the System shall be notified of their eligibility to apply to the State Rural Medical Education Board for financial assistance pursuant to Article 4498 (c), Vernon's Civil Statutes.
+- 6.2 All Texas resident applicants to medical schools within the System shall be notified of their eligibility to apply to the State Rural Medical Education Board for financial assistance pursuant to Article 4498 (c), Vernon's Civil Statutes.
 Article 4498 (c) authorizes the Rules Medical Education Board to make loans, grants or scholarships to medical students who are contractually obligated to practice medicine in rural areas of the State.
 The notification will also inform applicants that they may seek financial assistance from the State Rural Medical Education Board at any time during medical school should they subsequently determine that they desire to enter the practice of medicine in a rural area.
-The fact that an applicant has contracted for a loan, grant or scholarship from the State Rural Medical Education Board will be considered by the admissions committee in the overall consideration of the applicant.
-Sec.
-7 Admission of Nonresident Students. --No nonresident of the State of Texas shall be enrolled as a new or transfer student in any school, college, or degree-granting program at any component institution of the System when all of the three following conditions occur: (1) when there is a limitation on the number of students that will be enrolled in the class of which such nonresident would be a member if he were enrolled; (2) when the result of enrolling such nonresident would be to increase to greater than 10% the percentage of nonresidents enrolled; in the class of which such nonresident would be a member if he were enrolled; and (3) when at the time of the proposed enrollment of such nonresident, admission to the school, college, or degree-granting program is being denied to one or more Texas residents who have applied for admission and who reasonably demonstrate that they are probably capable of doing the quality of work that is necessary to obtain the usual degree awarded by the school, college, or degree-granting program.
+The fact that an applicant has contracted for a loan, grant or scholarship from the State Rural Medical Education Board will be considered by the admissions committee in the overall consideration of the applicant. - Admission of Nonresident Students. --No nonresident of the State of Texas shall be enrolled as a new or transfer student in any school, college, or degree-granting program at any component institution of the System when all of the of students that will be enrolled in the class of which such nonresident would be a member if he were enrolled; (2) when the result of enrolling such nonresident would be to increase to greater than 10% the percentage of nonresidents enrolled in the class of which such nonresident would be a member if he were enrolled; in the class of which such nonresident would be a member if he were enrolled; and (3) when at the time of the proposed enrollment of such nonresident, admission to the school, college, or degree-granting program is being denied to one sion to the school, college, or degree-granting program is demonstrate that they are probably capable of doing the quality of work that is necessary to obtain the usual degree awarded by the school, college, or degree-granting program.